bluebanquise/bluebanquise/documentation/stack/bootstrap.rst

 test the stack in VMs:

 * >= 1 vCPU
-* >= 2 Gb RAM (Anaconda PXE part needs a lot of RAM, once system is installed, can be reduced to 1Gb)
+* >= 2 Gb RAM (Anaconda PXE part needs a lot of RAM, once system is installed, can be reduced to 1Gb or even 512Mb)
 * >= 20 Gb HDD

 OS installation